gor181/courses-intro-to-sql/chapter1.md

 For this course, you'll be using a database containing information on almost 5000 films.
 To the right, underneath the editor, you can see the data in this database by clicking through the tabs.

-From looking at the tabs, who is the first person listed in the `people` table?
+From looking at the tabs, who is the first person listed in the `people` table?adsf asdf

-example adsf

 `@instructions`
 - Kanye West